Understanding Tenant Eviction in Belgium (2025)

 What is the timeline for evicting a tenant in Belgium?

 In Belgium, the timeline for evicting a tenant depends on several factors, including the type of lease and the reasons for eviction.
 In the case of non-payment of rent, the landlord must first obtain a judicial decision.
-Once the judgment is rendered, the tenant generally has a one-month period to vacate the premises.
+Once the judgment is rendered, the tenant generally has a one to two month period to vacate the premises.
 If the tenant does not leave, a bailiff can intervene after this period.
 The procedures are governed by the Belgian Judicial Code, notably articles 1344bis to 1344septies.
 Respecting legal timelines and procedures is crucial to avoid complications.

 Quand consulter un avocat ?